Troll (1986 film)

-Troll is a 1986 American horror comedy film directed by John Carl Buechler and produced by Charles Band of Empire Pictures, starring Noah Hathaway, Michael Moriarty, Shelley Hack, Jenny Beck, and Sonny Bono.
+Troll is a 1986 American dark fantasy comedy film directed by John Carl Buechler and produced by Charles Band of Empire Pictures, starring Noah Hathaway, Michael Moriarty, Shelley Hack, Jenny Beck, and Sonny Bono.
+It is the first installment of the Troll film series.

 Plot

-The Potter family – Harry Sr. and Anne with teenage son Harry Jr. and young daughter Wendy – move into a new apartment complex in San Francisco.
+The Potter family – Harry Potter Sr. and Anne Potter with teenage son Harry Potter Jr. and young daughter Wendy Potter– move into a new apartment complex in San Francisco.
 While unpacking, Wendy is attacked by a grotesque little creature wielding a magic ring.
 The troll captures Wendy and takes on her appearance.
 After meeting the other eccentric tenants, the family notices Wendy's unusual and aggressive behavior, but they attribute her behavior to the stress of the move.
-The troll goes from apartment to apartment transforming the tenants into fairy tale creatures (such as goblins, nymphs and elves) and their apartments into lush forests.
+The troll goes from apartment to apartment transforming the tenants into lush forests and spawning fairy tale creatures (such as goblins, nymphs and elves).

 Concerned by his sister's behavior, Harry Jr. seeks solace in the company of a mysterious older woman named Eunice St. Clair, who reveals herself to be a witch.
 Long ago, she and a powerful wizard named Torok were in love.
 At that time, the world was divided between fairies and humans.
 The realms were equal and independent of each other; however, Torok and some of the fairies challenged this balance, resulting in a great war in which the humans prevailed.
 Torok was mutated into a troll as punishment.

 Torok seeks to regain his power, destroy humanity and recreate the fairy tale world in which he had once lived.
 As Torok requires a princess, he is keeping Wendy alive.
 Eunice and Harry Jr. discover that all the apartments have been transformed into a part of the magical world.
 Eunice gives Harry Jr. a magic spear capable of killing the largest and most vicious creature in this world.
 Eunice is attacked by Torok and mutated into a tree stump, and Harry finds his sister trapped in a coffin of glass.
 Harry Jr. saves Wendy, but loses the magic spear when Torok's great batlike monster attacks.

-Before the monster can kill Harry Jr. and Wendy, Torok kills it himself to spare Wendy, destroying his carefully constructed fairy realm.
+Before the monster can kill Harry Potter Jr. and Wendy, Torok kills it himself to spare Wendy, destroying his carefully constructed fairy realm.
 As the magic world collapses around them, Harry Jr. and his family are given a chance to escape, leaving just as the police arrive.
 Eunice is restored to normal as well as she bids Harry farewell and departs.
 As the police investigate the house, one of them is drawn into a remaining fragment of the alternate fairy world.
 Torok's arm rises into view, preparing to use his ring on the police officer.